OBJECTIVE OF GUIDELINES ON CORPORATE GOVERNANCE:

 Role of the Committee:

-The Stakeholders Relationship Committee constituted as per pursuant to Section 178 of the Companies Act,
+The Stakeholders Relationship Committee is constituted pursuant to Section 178 of the Companies Act, 2013 read with rules made thereunder and LODR.

 The Committee shall meet half-yearly.